 |Also||C Pitch||From £4,200|

 NB.
-In some cases these harp designs can be requested with square section hollowed or ‘constructed’ soundboxes where appropriate.
+In some cases these harp designs can be requested with square section ‘constructed’ soundboxes where appropriate.
+The prices shown are a guide referring to hollowed out square section boxes as a starting point.

 I have found that is very difficult to please everybody with a ‘one size fits all’ approach and particularly as most people nowadays are taught to play with a modern technique on a wide spacing I have designed a range of gothic harps over the years with what I refer to as a compromise set up i.e. the spacing and string tension falls somewhere between ancient and modern.
 I also vary the spacing a little, spanning the strings slightly wider from treble to bass in the manner often seen on extant originals.
 Most people seem happy with the result but I am more than happy to re-draw spacings to suit, either on a template that I already have, or a completely new design.
 The spacing, scaling and angle of the strings also has a direct influence on the size of the instrument.
 Indeed there is usually more than one tuning range that can be strung on a given harp design, the tunings indicated above are the ones I would normally go with.